-The financial activities of Highway 104 Corporation are carefully scrutinized by Canada Life Limited and the Department of Transportation and Infrastructure Renewal (NS TIR).
+The financial activities of the Corporation are carefully scrutinized by Canada Life Ltd, the Bondholder's Representative, and the Department of Transportation and Infrastructure Renewal (NS TIR).
 In addition, the Corporation engages KPMG LLP to provide audit reports in accordance with International Financial Reporting Standards.